 My Girlfriend Drinks and I Don't: Everything You Need to Know About

 She drinks because it's her choice.
 You don't because you have chosen not to do it.
 It's all about a person's freedom.
 However, you can be a bit concerned about her health if she drinks too much.
-But if you are moral-policing her, you need to stop that ASAP.Featured Image of My Girlfriend Drinks and I Don't
+But if you are moral-policing her, you need to stop that ASAP.Drinking is a very personal lifestyle choice.
+If an adult person decides to drink, you are no one to stop them from doing so.

 Your girlfriend drinks, and you don't.
 Did she ever force you to drink with her?
 If the answer is "no," you should worry about her drinking.
 She is just living her life.
 Deal with that.